Baloo8721/PoliticalCHESS-MEME-edition-/README.md

 A political-themed chess game featuring US political figures as chess pieces.
 Play chess with a twist, where Republican (Red) and Democrat (Blue) figures face off in a classic game of strategy, with memes displayed when capturing pieces!

+## Disclaimer

+Warning: This game is a lighthearted satire poking fun at politicians.
+It's all in good fun—don't take it too seriously!

 ## Features

 - Standard chess rules with political figures as pieces